 Ongoing – Something that is going to have a long term benefit and an ongoing effect on people’s lives, rather than an effect that is ephemeral.

 To be considered to be ongoing it must also be demonstrated that the project is properly funded.
 Total funds required for the whole project must be ascertainable and the sources of finance must be realistically appraised.
 The funding plan must cover the life of the project that is to be considered as “ongoing”.
 Note that projects with a proven track record, undertaken by organisations with a similarly proven track record are more likely to be able to satisfy this criterion.
 We are unlikely to fund projects without a proven track record or viable funding plan.
+We are unlikely to fund a festival.

 Real – The difference is material, as a year long program will almost certainly change the lives of some or all of the persons attending the course.
 (It is accepted that much shorter periods of interaction may also satisfy this test).